A-A-Y-U-S-H-04/Image-Manipulation-/Self Evaluation Rubric (3).md

 My final product is, to the best of my knowledge and ability:
 - [ ] completely novel
-- [ ] a fairly unique twist on something I'd seen
+- [ x] a fairly unique twist on something I'd seen
 - [ ] a fancy remix
 - [ ] kind of a retread
 - [ ] superficially unique